Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-7.md

 Think small amounts of data loaded in real time.

-Quick brainstorm:
+**Write down your answers before reading on:**

-- What do you think would be good use of subscriptions?
+- What would be a good use of subscriptions?
-- What do you think would be a bad use of subscriptions?
+- What would be a bad use of subscriptions?

 <!-- > -->